 1. Measure 4-6g of tea leaf for 200ml of water.

 2. Pour water into clay teapot and brew it for 3 mins.

 3. For second brewing, brew for 20 seconds.
-Alternatively you can also swtich to hot water from second brewing onwards, if you wish.
+Alternatively you can also switch to hot water from second brewing onward, if you wish.
 With hot water on second brewing, pour boiling water and brew for less than a few seconds.
 Since tea leaf is very cold and wet, the temperature drastically drops to less than 60 degree.

 The benefit of cold water brewing is Tea can last for whole day and the taste is natural sweet and refreshing.
 Thanks to the cold water extraction, the level of caffeine in tea is extremely low.
 You would not suffer from sleepless night.
 It can be even enjoyed by kids.